Ankita1119/Bank-Loan-Analysis---Data-Analytics-Visualization/README.md

 This project is a comprehensive bank loan analysis designed to derive valuable insights from loan data using MS SQL Server & Power BI.
 The objective is to analyze key metrics, assess loan performance, and create visually compelling dashboards that facilitate decision-making for financial institutions.

+## 🧩 Business Problem & Solution

+### 🏦 The Problem:

+**Banks often face challenges in identifying potential defaulters, understanding borrower risk, and managing overall loan portfolios.
+Without proper analysis, lending institutions may experience financial losses due to poor loan decisions and delayed repayments.**

+### 💡 The Solution:

+- By analyzing historical loan data using SQL and Power BI, this project provides:

+- A detailed view of loan distribution and repayment behavior

+- Identification of patterns behind good and bad loans

+- Clear visual dashboards to track KPIs like funded amount, interest rate, DTI ratio

+- Insightful reports to help financial institutions make data-driven lending decisions

 ## 🏆 Key Objectives

 Perform end-to-end data analysis on loan applications, funding, and repayments.